 (3) The Domestic Like Product is the domestically produced product or products which are like, or in the absence of like, most similar in characteristics and uses with, the Subject Merchandise.
-In its original determination, its full first five-year review determination, and its expedited second five-year review determination, the Commission defined the Domestic Like Product to be certain activated carbon, coextensive with Commerce's scope of the investigation.
+In its original determinations, full first five-year reviews, full second five-year reviews, and full third five-year reviews concerning India and Taiwan, the Commission defined the Domestic Like Product as consisting of all PET film, not including equivalent PET film, corresponding to the scope of the orders.
+In its original determinations, full first five-year reviews, and expedited second five-year reviews concerning China and the United Arab Emirates, the Commission defined a single Domestic Like Product that is coextensive with the scope.

 (4) The Domestic Industry is the U.S. producers as a whole of the Domestic Like Product, or those producers whose collective output of the Domestic Like Product constitutes a major proportion of the total domestic production of the product.
-In its original determination, the Commission defined the Domestic Industry as all known producers of certain activated carbon, with the exception of one firm, California Carbon, which was excluded pursuant to the related parties provision.
-In the full first five-year review and the expedited second five-year review, the Commission defined the Domestic Industry as all known domestic producers of certain activated carbon.
+In its original determinations, full first five-year reviews, full second five-vear reviews, and full third fiveyear reviews concerning India and Taiwan, the Commission defined the Domestic Industry as all U.S. producers of PET film.
+In its original determinations concerning China and the United Arab Emirates, the Commission defined the Domestic Industry as all U.S. producers of PET film, except Terphane.
+In its full first five-year reviews and expedited second five-year reviews concerning China and the United Arab Emirates, the Commission defined the Domestic Industry as all U.S. producers of PET film.

-(5) An Importer is any person or firm engaged, either directly or through a parent company or subsidiary, in importing the Subject Merchandise into the United States from a foreign manufacturer or through its selling consumer organizations, wishing to participate in the proceeding as parties must file an entry of appearance with the Secretary to the Commission, as provided in § 201.11(b)(4) of the Commission's rules, no later than 21 days after publication of this notice in the Federal Register.
+(5) An Importer is any person or firm engaged, either directly or through a parent company or subsidiary, in importing the Subject Merchandise into the United States from a foreign manufacturer or through its selling

+Participation in the proceeding and public service list.-Persons, including industrial users of the Subject Merchandise and, if the merchandise is sold at the retail level, representative consumer organizations, wishing to participate in the proceeding as parties must file an entry of appearance with the Secretary to the Commission, as provided in § 201.11(b)(4) of the Commission's rules, no later than 21 days after publication of this notice in the Federal Register.
 The Secretary will maintain a public service list containing the names and addresses of all persons, or their representatives, who are parties to the proceeding.